 Broccoli plants can become damaged during handling when they are young and vulnerable.
 This is more likely if you transplanted them from your house or a garden center instead of growing them from seed.

-By now, you have a much better idea of why your broccoli plant is growing tall and flowering.
-You also have some methods to prevent the problem going forward.
+Now you have a much better idea of why your broccoli plant is growing tall and flowering.
+You also know about some methods to prevent the problem in the future.